Major airports of Milan - car hire from Malpensa, Linate and Bergamo Airports in Milan

 Bergamo Airport is known for the large selection of low-cost carriers, being the major ones Ryanair and Wizzair.
 Charter flights and leisure flights to tourist destinations across Europe and northern Africa represent a big part of all the operations at Bergamo Orio Al Serio.

-Between all the airports serving the area of Milan, Bergamo Airport offers the largest selection of UK routes, with regular and seasonal flights from Birmingham, London-Stansted, Manchester, Bristol, East Middlands and Leeds/Bradford.
+Between all the airports serving the area of Milan, Bergamo Airport offers the largest selection of UK routes, with regular and seasonal flights from Birmingham, London-Stansted, Manchester, Bristol, East Middlands and Newcastle upon Tyne.

 Ryanair’s cheap flights at Bergamo Orio Al Serio Airport are also available to the popular domestic destinations: Cagliari, Bari and Lamezia Terme.